threefoldfoundation/info_sdk/src/farming/farm_migration.md

 # Export your local identity to the hosted 3Bot (not recommended)

-We do not recommend this method because it involves sending the private key that is linked to your 3Bot Connect application over internet.
+We do not recommend this method because it involves sending the private key that is linked to your ThreeFold Connect application over internet.
 An hosted 3Bot comes with its own identity and its its own private key which are not linked to any wallet and thus are safer to use online.

 ### Step 1
 When you have a hosted 3Bot dashboard, navigate to `settings`